Introduction

 Blood Supply and Lymphatics

-At the base of the carotid sheath, the common carotid artery arises on the left side from the arch of the aorta directly and on the right side from the brachiocephalic trunk.
+The 2 vascular structures within the carotid sheath are the common carotid artery, which becomes the external carotid artery, and the internal jugular vein.
+At the base of the carotid sheath, the common carotid artery arises directly on the left side of the arch of the aorta and directly on the right side of the brachiocephalic trunk.
 Proximal to its bifurcation, there are no branches from the common carotid artery.
 The bifurcation of the common carotid artery commonly occurs at the level of the thyroid cartilage (C4 level).

-The internal jugular vein is a continuation of the sigmoid sinus and begins its descent towards the heart at the jugular foramen, running with the vagus nerve.
-It travels within the carotid sheath, lateral to the internal carotid and common carotid arteries in its descent, draining into the subclavian vein, ultimately forming the brachiocephalic vein.
+The internal jugular vein continues the sigmoid sinus and begins its descent towards the heart at the jugular foramen, running with the vagus nerve.
+It travels within the carotid sheath, lateral to the internal and common carotid arteries in its descent, draining into the subclavian vein and ultimately forming the brachiocephalic vein.
 While moving posteriorly, the internal jugular vein receives venous blood from the facial, lingual, superior thyroid, and middle thyroid veins.
+Deep cervical lymph nodes are also contained within the carotid sheath, specifically, those within levels II (upper internal jugular), III (middle internal jugular), and IV (lower internal jugular) of the neck, comprising together the group of nodes termed the deep cervical chain.[8]

 Nerves